Boy, 11, Leads Church As Ordained Minister |

 He has also preached at churches around the Maryland region.

 "He can go to the bible and pull a text and prepare a sermon.
 That's in his heart," she says.
 "That's how he feels about the ministry, about Jesus, about the community."
+Smith says she is confident in her son's abilities to lead a congregation, regardless of his age.

 "He's had time to study, he knows a lot of scripture, he knows the 10 Commandments, the stories.
 He does childlike things, but when it comes to the word of God, he studies, he prepares."